 The Vera Institute of Justice offers a limited number of fiscal sponsorships for innovative projects that further Vera’s mission and values.
-We are currently soliciting applications from start-ups and established organizations for a wide range of consulting and support services that can help your justice-related project or non-profit thrive.
+However, we are not currently soliciting applications for our fiscal sponsorship program.

 What Is Fiscal Sponsorship?